varlardohaeris/emacs-archives/melpa-stable/alert-readme.txt

 The builtins are:

-  fringe        - Changes the current frame's fringe background color gntp          - Uses gntp, it requires gntp.el (see https://github.com/tekai/gntp.el) growl         - Uses Growl on OS X, if growlnotify is on the PATH ignore        - Ignores the alert entirely libnotify     - Uses libnotify if notify-send is on the PATH log           - Logs the alert text to *Alerts*, with a timestamp message       - Uses the Emacs `message' facility notifications - Uses notifications library via D-Bus notifier      - Uses terminal-notifier on OS X, if it is on the PATH toaster       - Use the toast notification system
+  fringe        - Changes the current frame's fringe background color mode-line     - Changes the current frame's mode-line background color gntp          - Uses gntp, it requires gntp.el (see https://github.com/tekai/gntp.el) growl         - Uses Growl on OS X, if growlnotify is on the PATH ignore        - Ignores the alert entirely libnotify     - Uses libnotify if notify-send is on the PATH log           - Logs the alert text to *Alerts*, with a timestamp message       - Uses the Emacs `message' facility momentary     - Uses the Emacs `momentary-string-display' facility notifications - Uses notifications library via D-Bus notifier      - Uses terminal-notifier on OS X, if it is on the PATH osx-notifier  - Native OSX notifier using AppleScript toaster       - Use the toast notification system x11 -         - Changes the urgency property of the window in the X Window System

 * Defining new styles